jvillenap/Using-NFT-and-FT-Tokens-in-Oracle-Blockchain/03-Creation-and-Deployment-of-the-SmartContracts/README.md

 <a name=#DeploymentNFTchaincode/>

-## Deployment of the NFT Smartcontract
+## Deployment of the NFT Smartcontract into the Founder Instance

 Once you have tested locally the chaincode, we can proceed by deploying it in the real network we previously created using the Oracle Blockchain Service Console.
 The summarize of the actions to be executed are:
  - Package the chaincode project.